-Numerator: Total OpEx that was assigned to taxonomy-eligible or taxonomy-aligned activities listed above.
-Taxonomy-aligned OpEx reported for 2024 mainly included maintenance of the electricity distribution network (81% of Taxonomy-aligned OpEx), and maintenance of district heating networks (10%).

-Denominator: in line with the EU Taxonomy definition of Opex, EPIF calculated Opex as a sum of the following items from the Consolidated statement of comprehensive income in the EPIF Group Consolidated Financial Statements as of and for the year ended 31 December 2024:
+Numerator: Total OpEx that was assigned to taxonomy-Numerator: Total Capex that was associated with eligible or taxonomy-aligned activities listed above. taxonomy-eligible or taxonomy-aligned activities listed Taxonomy-aligned OpEx reported for 2024 mainly above.
+EPIF did not use Capex plan to demonstrate included maintenance of the electricity distribution taxonomy alignment of Capex which is intended to network (81% of Taxonomy-aligned OpEx), and transition taxonomy-eligible activities to become maintenance of district heating networks (10%). taxonomy-aligned.
+Taxonomy-aligned Capex reported for 2024 mainly included development and Denominator: in line with the EU Taxonomy capitalized maintenance of the electricity distribution definition of Opex, EPIF calculated Opex as a network (64% of Taxonomy-aligned Capex), sum of the following items from the Consolidated replacement of steel pipes in the gas distribution statement of comprehensive income in the EPIF network by hydrogen-compatible polyethylene Group Consolidated Financial Statements as pipes (29%), and development or capitalized of and for the year ended 31 December 2024: maintenance of district heating networks (6%).

-- Repairs and maintenance sourced from the Note 9 Services - Rent expenses sourced from the Note 9 Services - Personnel costs related to day-to-day servicing of the operating assets these costs were identified by individual subsidiaries using their internal cost centers
+- · Repairs and maintenance sourced from the Note 9 - Services - Rent expenses sourced from the Note 9 Services - Personnel costs related to day-to-day servicing of the operating assets - these costs were identified by individual subsidiaries using their internal cost centers